 To replace a failed node to a running VoltDB cluster, you restart the VoltDB server process specifying the deployment file, rejoin as the start action, and the address of one of the remaining nodes of the cluster as the host.
 For example, to rejoin a node to the VoltDB cluster where myclusternode5 is one of the current member nodes, you use the following command:

 Note that the node you specify may be any active cluster node; it does not have to be the node identified as the host when the cluster was originally started.
 Also, the deployment file you specify must be the currently active deployment settings for the running database cluster.

-When you issue the rejoin command, the node first rejoins the cluster, then retrieves a copy of the application catalog and the appropriate data for its partitions from other nodes in the cluster.
-Rejoining the cluster only takes seconds and once this is done and the catalog is received, the node can accept and distribute stored procedure requests like any other member.
+When you issue the rejoin command, the node first rejoins the cluster, then retrieves a copy of the database schema and the appropriate data for its partitions from other nodes in the cluster.
+Rejoining the cluster only takes seconds and once this is done and the schema is received, the node can accept and distribute stored procedure requests like any other member.

 However, the new node will not actively participate in the work until a full working copy of its partition data is received.
 The rejoin process can happen in two different ways: blocking and "live".

 During a blocking rejoin, the update process for each partition operates as a single transaction and will block further transactions on the partition which is providing the data.
 While the node is rejoining and being updated, the cluster continues to accept work.
 If the work queue gets filled (because the update is blocking further work), the client applications will experience back pressure.
 Under normal conditions, this means the calls to submit stored procedures with the callProcedure method (either synchronously or asynchronously) will wait until the back pressure clears before returning control to the calling application.
 The time this update process takes varies in length depending on the volume of data involved and network bandwidth.
 However, the process should not take more than a few minutes.